7 Key Nutrients for Yoga Practitioners

 Many people turn to supplements in pill or capsule form to fill in the nutritional gaps in their diet.
 The problem with pills and capsules is that they have to go through the entire digestive system in order to be absorbed.
 Many times, the body can’t absorb them efficiently and nutrients are simply flushed out without being absorbed.

-According to experts from Rahav Wellness, who offer an NYC-based vitamin IV drip, “IV therapy can help to improve athletic performance and stamina, re-energize your body, and encourage fat burning.”
+According to experts from Rahav Wellness, “IV therapy can help to improve athletic performance and stamina, re-energize your body, and encourage fat burning.”
 The beauty of supplementing with IV therapy, instead of pills, is that nutrients are absorbed directly into the bloodstream where they can do the most good.
 Even better, IV vitamin formulas can be totally personalized to meet your health and wellness needs.

 Yogis can choose IV nutrients to boost stamina, destress and relax, detoxify, or even support immune health, so it’s a much more personalized approach than simply grabbing a bottle of pills off the shelf.
 A qualified practitioner can even run bloodwork to see which nutrients you’re lacking and adjust your IV treatment accordingly.